 Cooktown is a beautiful place.
 It has a warm, relaxed and easy-going atmosphere.
 Many people simply use Cooktown as a launching point for their Cape York trek.

-But it’s worth spending some time here to soak up the atmosphere and get to know the place.
+But it’s worth spending some time in Cooktown itself to soak up the atmosphere and get to know the place.
 You won’t want to leave.

 Cooktown is on Kuku-Yalanji Country.